 The Assistant Secretary (Tax Policy) is the senior advisor to the Secretary of the Treasury for analyzing, developing, and implementing Federal tax policies and programs.
 In addition to the Assistant Secretary, the Immediate Office of the Assistant Secretary includes the Deputy Assistant Secretaries for Tax Policy, for Tax Analysis, for International Tax Affairs, and for Tax, Trade and Tariff Policy; and a staff of assistants and advisors.

 The Assistant Secretary (Tax Policy) and Deputies oversee the cooperative activities of the Office of the Tax Legislative Counsel, the Office of the International Tax Counsel, the Office of the Benefits Tax Counsel, and the Office of Tax Analysis.
-Additional information about these Offices can be found using the pull-down menus at the top of the page.
+Additional information about these Offices can be found by clicking on each title.
+(To learn more about Tax Policy Resources, scroll down)

-- David Kautter, Assistant Secretary (Tax Policy), directs the Office of Tax Policy in developing, recommending, and implementing Federal tax policy on behalf of the Department.
+- Vacant, Assistant Secretary (Tax Policy), directs the Office of Tax Policy in developing, recommending, and implementing Federal tax policy on behalf of the Department.
 The Immediate Office includes five deputies, and several senior advisors and special assistants.

-- LG "Chip" Harter, Deputy Assistant Secretary (International Tax Affairs), provides advice and counsel to the Assistant Secretary related to international tax policy and tax treaties, and officially represents the Administration’s interests in international settings.
+- Vacant, Deputy Assistant Secretary (International Tax Affairs), provides advice and counsel to the Assistant Secretary related to international tax policy and tax treaties, and officially represents the Administration’s interests in international settings.

 - Tim Skud, Deputy Assistant Secretary (Tax, Trade and Tariff Policy), provides policy oversight for the Alcohol and Tobacco Tax and Trade Bureau and for issues regarding the Department's Customs revenue functions.